reiver/star-wars-toy-photography/README.md

 You can see that the _Star Wars toy photographer_ is just spraying **Chase Santa Snow Spray** on the dirt.

-And some of these can be used with indoor settings, such as with:
+And some of these ways (of creating something that looks like snow) can be used with indoor settings, such as with: